jsenv/importmap-node-module/readme.md

 </details>

-In this situation, you can:
+In this situation, you can do one of the following:

 1. Add extension in the source file
 2. If there is a build step, ensure extension are added during the build